IBM-Bluemix-Docs/mass-data-migration/device-overview.md

 {{site.data.keyword.mdms_short}} devices use a [C13 power cord ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/IEC_60320){:new_window}.
 If you're using the device outside of the United States, you might need an additional power adapter that accommodates the plug and socket system that is used in your country. {{site.data.keyword.mdms_short}} devices are compatible with all standard power ranges.
 {: note}

-## Powering on the device
-{: #power-on-device}

-After you position the device, use the supplied power cord to power on the device.

-1. Retrieve the power cord that is located under the transport case lid.
-2. Attach the power cord to the inlet on the device, and then connect the plug to a power socket.
-3. Set the **Mains Switch** to **On**.
-4. Power on the device by using the **System On / Off** button.

-   When a System ID value displays on the _System Control Display_ screen, the device is powered on and ready for the next step.